ABC Cinemas

 ABC Cinemas (Associated British Cinemas) was a cinema chain in the United Kingdom.
-Originally a wholly owned subsidiary of Associated British Picture Corporation (ABPC), it operated between the 1930s and the 1980s.
+Originally a wholly owned subsidiary of Associated British Picture Corporation (ABPC), it operated between the 1920s and the 1980s.
 The brand name was reused in the 1990s until 2000.

 History

 Early years

 ABC Cinemas was established in 1927 by solicitor John Maxwell by merging three smaller Scottish cinema circuits.
 It became a wholly owned cinema subsidiary of British International Pictures when it was merged with the production arm of British National Pictures Studios, which had been formed by Maxwell in 1926.

 During the 1930s, it grew rapidly by acquisitions and an ambitious building programme under the direction of chief architect W. R. Glen, who had been appointed in about 1929 and maintained a distinct house style.
 It acquired First National Pathé Limited which gave it trading connections to First National Pictures in the United States.
 Existing cinemas which could not be re-modelled were usually operated as separate circuits.
 In 1937, the parent company, BIP was renamed Associated British Picture Corporation (ABPC).
 ABC also ran cinemas under the Ritz brand such as the Ritz Cinema, Muswell Hill.

-After his death in 1940, his widow Catherine sold a large number of shares to Warner Brothers, who eventually became the largest shareholders and able to exercise control, though ABPC was separately quoted on the London Stock Exchange.
+After he died in 1940, his widow Catherine sold a large number of shares to Warner Bros., who eventually became the largest shareholders and able to exercise control, though ABPC was separately quoted on the London Stock Exchange.

-By 1945 it operated over 400 cinemas (usually called the Savoy or Regal) and was second only to Rank's Odeon and Gaumont chains.
-By the close of the 1950s ABC had started rebranding most cinemas as ABC and dropped names like Regal.
+By 1945, it operated over 400 cinemas (usually called the Savoy or Regal) and was second only to Rank's Odeon and Gaumont chains.
+By the close of the 1950s, ABC had started rebranding most cinemas as ABC and dropped names like Regal.
 UK exhibition was characterised by alignments between distributors and exhibitors.
 ABC had access to Warner Brothers, MGM and its own ABPC productions, whereas rival Rank had 20th Century Fox, Paramount, Walt Disney, Columbia, Universal, United Artists and its own productions.
 Rival ABC, Odeon and Gaumont cinemas in a town showed their own releases and barred each other from showing the same film.